-Charlise Kristine Castro is 25 years old and hails from Saugerties, New York.
-She is the fiancee of Houston Astros’ outfielder — and the World Series MVP — George Springer.
-The right-handed batter had an incredible postseason, getting hot just in time for his team to meet the Los Angeles Dodgers in the 2017 World Series.
-On November 1, the Astros beat the Dodgers 5-1 in Game 7.
+Charlise Kristine Castro is 26 years old and hails from Saugerties, New York.
+She is the wife of Houston Astros’ outfielder — and the 2017 World Series MVP — George Springer.
+The couple tied the knot earlier this year.

-Castro, who has been cheering her man and his team on, majored in psychology before switching gears to study communications.
+Castro, who has been cheering her man and his team on throughout the playoffs, majored in psychology before switching gears to study communications.
 The daughter of Angel and Jenelle Castro is also an athlete and played softball in high school and all through college.

 Here is what you need to know:

-2. Castro Said ‘Yes’ to Springer’s Romantic Beach Proposal in December 2016
+2. She Said ‘Yes’ to Springer’s Romantic Beach Proposal in December 2016

 Castro and Springer were on vacation in San Jose Del Cabo, Mexico, in December 2016, when Springer got down on one knee and proposed to his lady love.